The First Tee Finds its Sweet Spot in Salesforce

 Consolidated user portal

-Appirio’s CRM implementation was part of a three-pronged digital transformation consisting of a website redesign, a database consolidation, and a new online registration process.
-Appirio knew to achieve the data visibility and experience goals set by The First Tee, they had to focus on more than just consolidating disparate systems; they needed to build a user-driven experience.
+Wipro’s CRM implementation was part of a three-pronged digital transformation consisting of a website redesign, a database consolidation, and a new online registration process.
+Wipro knew to achieve the data visibility and experience goals set by The First Tee; they had to focus on more than just consolidating disparate systems; they needed to build a user-driven experience.
 The Sales Cloud solution included reporting, email automation, registration, and enrollment to support The First Tee’s outreach programs and customer management strategy.
 The solution also leveraged a Salesforce Community to provide a consolidated portal for participants, parents, and schools.

 User-driven experience with greater data visibility